FEUP-ESOF-2020-21/open-cx-t7g1-last4/README.md

 2. The system verifies if the email and password are valid.
 3. The system grants user access.

-- Alternative Flows and Exceptions: If the verification process fails the system will warn the user and request to input both fields again.
+- Alternative Flows and Exceptions: If the verification process fails the system will warn the user and request to input the fields that are invalid.

 #### Logout:
 - Actor: Conference Owner